Spokane Indians: The 1946 Spokane bus tragedy

 In 1946, the WIL Indians were victims of the worst transit accident in the history of American professional sport.
 On June 24, the team was on its way west to Bremerton by bus to play the Bluejackets.
 While crossing the Cascade Mountains on a rain-slickened Snoqualmie Pass Highway (then U.S. Route 10), the bus driver swerved to avoid an oncoming car.
 The Indians' vehicle veered off the road and down an embankment, then crashed and burst into flames.

 Nine men died—six of them instantly—and seven were injured.
-Many of the injured had burn injuries.
+Many survivors had burn injuries.
 The dead were catcher/manager Mel Cole (age 32), pitchers Bob Kinnaman (28) and George Lyden (23), catcher Chris Hartje (31), infielders Fred Martinez (24), Vic Picetti (18) and George Risk (25), and outfielders Bob James (25) and Bob Paterson (23).
 Despite a severe head wound, infielder Ben Geraghty was able to struggle back up the mountainside to signal for help.
 Injured survivors also included pitchers Pete Barisoff, Gus Hallbourg and Dick Powers, catcher Irv Konopka, outfielder Levi McCormack, and bus driver Glen Berg.

 One player from the 1946 team, future major league infielder Jack "Lucky" Lohrke, missed the tragedy because his contract was sold to the PCL San Diego Padres on June 24 and he departed the ill-fated bus during a late lunch stop in Ellensburg, not long before the accident, thus helping to earn his nickname.
 (Lohrke had previously averted tragedy when he was bumped from a military transport plane which later crashed.)
 Two Indians' pitchers, Milt Cadinha and Joe Faria, were making the trip to Bremerton by automobile and were not aboard the team bus when it crashed.

 The Indians, relying on players loaned from other teams, managed to finish the season and placed seventh in the league.
 A special charity, the Spokane Baseball Benefit Association, donated $114,800 to the injured survivors and dependents of the nine players who died.

-Beth Bollinger of Spokane wrote a novel titled Until the End of the Ninth, which is based on the true story of the 1946 bus crash and its aftermath.
+Beth Bollinger of Spokane wrote a novel titled Until the End of the Ninth, which is based on the bus crash and its aftermath.